kirkbushell/eloquence/README.md

 class User extends Eloquent {
     use Sluggable;

-    public function slugStrategy() {
+    public function slugStrategy(): string
+    {
         return 'username';
     }
 }
 ```

 In the example above, a slug will be created based on the username field of the User model.
 There are two other
-slugs that are supported however, as well:
+slugs that are supported, as well:

 * id and
 * uuid

-The only difference between the two above, is that if you're using UUIDs, the slug will be generated previous
+The only difference between the two above, is that if you're using UUIDs, the slug will be generated prior to the model
-to the save, based on the uuid field.
-With ids, which are generally auto-increase strategies - the slug has
+being saved, based on the uuid field.
+With ids, which are generally auto-increase strategies - the slug has to be
-to be generated after the record has been saved - which results in a secondary save call to the database.
+generated after the record has been saved - which results in a secondary save call to the database.

 That's it!
 Easy huh?